-Today a phone call from the affiliate store across the street to tell us a ‘man in a fedora’ is on the way to ask about a shaving related item.
+Today a phone call from the affiliate store to tell us a ‘man in a fedora’ is on the way to ask about a shaving related item.

 Some time went by and I saw him at the front door, dressed casually – but like a gentleman and I enjoyed the moment, welcoming him.